-On December 1, 1963, Malcolm disobeyed Elijah Muhammad’s orders to refrain from commenting publicly on the recent assassination of President John F. Kennedy.
+On December 1, 1963, Malcolm defiantly disobeyed Elijah Muhammad’s orders to refrain from commenting publicly on the recent assassination of President John F. Kennedy.
 Expressing satisfaction over Kennedy’s death, Malcolm stated: “Being an old farm boy myself, chickens coming home to roost never did make me sad; they’ve always made me glad.”
-Livid, Elijah Muhammad in effect expelled Malcolm from NOI.
+Livid, Elijah Muhammad suspended Malcolm from speaking publicly on NOI’s behalf.
 In response, Malcolm threw himself at “the Messenger’s” mercy by beseeching him, on multiple occasions, to reinstate him—all to no avail.
-At that point, Malcolm retaliated by revealing that Muhammad had violated his own professed moral code by carrying on numerous extramarital affairs with his young female assistants and fathering several children out of wedlock.

 In April 1964, Malcolm took an extended trip through North Africa and the Middle East—a sojourn that led him to embrace socialism and pan-Africanism more deeply than ever before.
 Malcolm also made a pilgrimage to Mecca, during which he converted to traditional Islam and again changed his name, this time to El-Hajj Malik El-Shabazz.